This data visualization is a tribute to Anne Sexton, Pulitzer-prize winning, American poet.

 Plain text files were merged to an excel file then cross-checked with Anne Sexton: The Complete Poems.

 My first step was to create a corpus of her poems.
 This required understanding how many poems were written by Anne Sexton, how many were available, how many were published, and in what formats.
 Many were available online but many others were not so I had to hunt and wrangle the many formats.
 Web scraping (I used ParseHub) was my first step.
-Then, manually copying and pasting from PDFs or ebooks.
+Then, a manual copy-paste from PDFs or ebooks.
 All of her poems went into plain text files and cleaned.
-Then, using a script the text files were exported to a single Excel document for analysis in R.
+Using a script, the text files were finally exported to a single Excel document for analysis in R.

 A few screengrabs of the many charts (and many mistakes) created in R to learn text analysis.